Adyen/adyen-commercetools/extension/docs/HowToRun.md

 Extension module supports different deployment [options](/deployment-examples).
-It could be either hosted on-premises (run docker containers behind the load balancer) or deployed as a serverless application (e.g: [AWS Lambda](/deployment-examples/aws/extension/README.md)).
+It could be either hosted on-premises (run docker containers behind the load balancer) or deployed as a serverless application.